ACA FEDERAL LEGISLATIVE SERVICE AWARD

 - January 10, 2020, 11:59 PM EST

-- Winners are chosen and announced on February 14, 2020
+- Winners are chosen and announced the week of February 18, 2020

 - ACA Public Policy & Legislation Committee

 - Complimentary ACA Conference & Expo registration (travel and lodging not included).
 Recognition and presentation of the award at the conference.
 Award may be presented at a time and location convenient for the award winner.

 - Must have resulted in public policy changes at the national level (through either legislative or administrative action) that have had a significant, positive impact on the counseling profession or individuals served by the profession.
 These include expanding the breadth of services professional counselors may provide or broadening the base of potential consumers of counseling services to include new populations; creating greater opportunity for the professional development of the counseling profession; or improving the coordination of existing or new services with other professionals to benefit individuals served by the counseling profession.

 - Be consistent with the mission of the counseling profession.

 - Have included one or more of the following activities: taking primary responsibility for introducing and advancing a bill through Congress; offering an amendment to legislation or a regulation; gathering information leading to the introduction and passage of legislation or a regulation; presenting testimony that influenced the introduction or amendment of legislation or a regulation; exposing conditions or issues in hearings that result in administrative or legislative changes or legislative amendments; and/or developing a program for constituents to communicate with their legislative representatives in support of passage of a significant legislative bill.

 - Nominations must come from an ACA member.